LucaSMastro/LucaSMastro.github.io/sample_page.md

 flightdf.head()
 ```
-With these categories created, we can perform machine learning while also utilizing geographical information.
+Now that we have these features, we can perform machine learning while also utilizing geographical information.

 ### 3. Training a model